ylwhxht/L4DR/README.md

 # Introduction
 :wave: This is the official repository for **AAAI2025 - L4DR**.

-This repo is also a codebase for **LiDAR-4D radar fusion** based 3D object detection for VoD dataset!
+This repo is also a codebase for **LiDAR-4D radar fusion** based 3D object detection on the VoD dataset!

 # Installation